 University Health Services (UHS) is open convenient hours to serve your student with 24/7 telephone triage services available.
 The Triage Advice Nurse can be reached at (413)577-5229 and will help students who aren't feeling well determine whether they should care for themselves, make an appointment to be seen at UHS, go to the UHS walk-in clinic, or go to the hospital.
 Students who need to miss class should refer to the attendance policies for their courses and notify their instructors as soon as possible.

-If my student is sick, how will s/he get meals?
+If my student is sick, how will they get meals?

 If your student is sick during the semester, Dining Services can provide a sick tray with chicken soup, gelatin, ginger ale, etc. Students should call the dining commons manager closest to their hall and tell the manager they need a sick tray.
 A friend will need to take the student's UCard to the dining commons and pick up the tray.
 A meal will be deducted from your student's meal plan.

 My student is feeling anxious/ depressed/ overwhelmed.
-Where can s/he get support?
+Where can they get support?

 The Center for Counseling and Psychological Health provides short-term counseling, crisis intervention and stabilization, behavioral medicine, support and therapy groups, medication management and an eating disorders clinic.
 Students can call 413.545.2337 from 8 a.m. - 5 p.m Monday-Friday.
 On weekdays after 5 p.m., weekends and holidays, they can call the Protocall Crisis Line at (877) 831-7421 to speak with a clinician.